ivonunes/plumekit/docs/compiling/index.md

-`support/embedded-gate.sh` is the link-and-run gate: it runs `plumekit compile` on `Fixtures/EmbeddedGate`, then builds the generated code with the Embedded-Swift Wasm SDK, **links an executable**, runs it under Node's WASI, and asserts the rendered bytes.
+`support/embedded-gate.sh` is the link-and-run gate: it runs `plumekit compile` on `Fixtures/EmbeddedGate`, then builds the generated code with the Embedded-Swift Wasm SDK, **links an executable**, runs it under Node's WASI and asserts the rendered bytes.
 Linking (not just building a library) is required because Embedded link-time failures are invisible to a library-only build.